zachboth/the-vanual/_posts/2015-01-03-bed-and-kitchen.markdown

 <hr />

-#### <span class="number"><span>3</span></span> Attach bed hinges and install pneumatic lift and locks
+#### <span class="number"><span>3</span></span> Attach bed hinges, install pneumatic lift and locks

+Attach the long piano hinges to both the middle of the bed and the bed doors.
+Take note that you will have to do remove the hinges during painting to make painting the doors easier.

-After figuring out the exact angle for a futon backrest, 100lb pneumatic struts were secured to the bed doors and to the wheel wells.
+After figuring out the exact angle for the backrest of the ruton, 100lb pneumatic struts were secured to the bed doors and to the wheel wells.
 Attach as high as possible on the wheel wells to maximize the space you can use when the doors are in the down position.

 <img src="../img/post-images/bk-strut.jpg" />